rog-golang-buddies/rapidmidiex-research/docs/research/README.md

 # Websockets

-See [Websockets.md](Websockets.md) for some notes on the Websocket-protocol as per RFC's.
+See [Websockets.md](Websockets.md) for some notes on the Websocket-protocol as per RFC's and other useful websites.

 Golang: